 With lifetime mortgages, the highest cost during the lifetime of the plan is interest charged.
 Although most people do not make any payments during the plan term, interest is being accrued daily.

 The lowest lifetime mortgage interest rates in 2019, fell for the first time below 3% fixed for life.
 That means if you have your plan for 10, 20, or even 30 years, you will always be charged the same fixed rate of interest.
-In 2020 we have seen that interest rates have remaned low, and you are still able to achieve sub 3%.
+In 2020 we have seen that interest rates have remaned low, and in 2021 you are still able to achieve sub 3%.

 Most people think interest rates are likely to increase in the future, so now could be the perfect time to look into equity release.